umakiyer/Movies-ETL/README.md

 ## Extract and Transform the Wikipedia Data :
 * Loaded & converted the json file to DataFrame.
-* By calling the clean_movie function, merged columns with of different languages to alternate title.
+* By calling the clean_movie function, merged columns of different languages to alternate title.
 Renamed the columns to appropiate headings.
-* Removed the TV shows from the data.
+* Removed TV shows from the data.
-* Created imbd_id & dropped the duplicate rows.
+* Created imbd_id & dropped duplicate rows.
-* Parsed the box-office, budget, running time & release date column using regex.
+* Parsed the box-office, budget, running time & release date column using RegEx.
-* After the ETL, the number of columns decreased to 23 from 193!
+* After the ET, the number of columns decreased to 23 from 193!

 Cleaned Wikipedia Data :